Test in a live environment

 WebClient is a versatile class in the .NET Framework ideal for various network operations, including downloading and uploading files.
 This tutorial covered how to initiate a WebClient, customize its headers, manage data downloads and uploads, and handle errors effectively.

 As you become more familiar with WebClient, you can explore more advanced features and consider moving to more robust solutions like HttpClient for more complex scenarios.
-IronPDF allows developers to explore its features with a free trial, with licenses available from $749.
+IronPDF allows developers to explore its features with a license options and pricing details with licenses available from $749.